nafis-neehal/CDPHP_Evaluation/README.md

 2. Change the `path/to/dir` of config.yaml in the Evaluation.ipynb if it is anything different from `./config/config.yaml`.
 3. Comment/Uncomment the two functions for generating synthetic data inside the main function in Evaluation.ipynb based on your need.
 4. Run and see all the evaluations you wanted.
+5. You can run multiple experiments (run the whole program multiple times) and all the results will be appended.
+You have the option to change this in config.yaml

 Directory Structure:
  - Prediction File resides in `./data/predictions/predictions.csv`